AndyCYao/andyyao.github.io/_posts/2017-03-26-CMPT300Assignment3Question5.md

 1.) those that did not scale well on Linux (memcached, apache, metis, a MapReduce Library) 2.) those designed for parallel execution and are kernel intensive (gmake, postgresSQL, Exim, Psearchy)

-The authors artifically made the work intense on the kernel, especially on the kernel components (netwwork stack, file name cache, page cache, etc. )
+The authors artifically made the work intense on the kernel, especially on the kernel components (network stack, file name cache, page cache, etc. )

 # Kernel Optimzations
 ## Scalability Tutorial